-We are an “excellent German school abroad” and have been offering a wide range of courses for over 40 years, in addition to German schooling based on German curricula – from our entry group for two-year-olds to the German Abitur and the German-French double exam Abibac.
+We follow a German curriculum and, in addition, offer a wide range of courses and a diverse academic offering at all levels – from our entry group for two-year-olds at the Kindergarten through to the German Abitur and the German-French dual exam Abibac.

 Our motto: We are building the Europe of tomorrow!
-Every day, in an international context on the Eurocampus and at the Lycée Victor Hugo, our pupils not only experience contact with other languages, but also a wide range of intercultural experiences that prepare them for the demands of the globalised world.
+Every day, in an international context, at the Eurocampus and at the Lycée Victor Hugo.
+Our pupils are not only exposed to a variety of languages, but also a wide range of intercultural experiences that prepare them for the demands of a globalised world.

-In small classes and support groups, we can adapt particularly well to their strengths and weaknesses and, in addition to subject matter, teach them skills that extend far beyond school: they take responsibility for their own learning process, learn to think critically and acquire creative problem-solving skills.
+In small classes and support groups, we can adapt our teaching approach according to the strengths and weaknesses of our students.
+Not only do we immerse them in different subject matters, we also teach them skills that expand far beyond an academic curriculum: they take responsibility for their own learning progress, learn to think independently and develop creative problem-solving skills.

-With families and employees from different nations, we are a diverse and open-minded school community that makes it easy for new students, new parents and new colleagues to integrate into our school.
+With families and employees of different nationalities and backgrounds, we are a diverse and open-minded school community that makes it easy for new students, new parents and new colleagues to integrate into our school.

 |Our educational offers||